TYPO3-Documentation/sphinx_typo3_theme_rendering_test/Documentation/Replacements/Index.rst

 You *may* append a postfix to the replacement key to specify through which function the replacement text should go.

+.. confval:: _json

+   'json' means that the replacement text should be valid json code.

+.. confval:: _link

+   If not empty, the text will be shown as a hyperlink where the target is the same as the link text.

 .. confval:: _r

    'r' signals that you want a 'representation' of the text, not just the text itself.
 A represention is a string that can be evaluated (by Python) and results in the original string.

-.. confval:: _json

-   'json' means that the replacement text should be valid json code.

 Postfix example